MicrosoftDocs/azure-video-indexer/azure-video-indexer/includes/clapperboard.md

 ### [Transparency notes](#tab/clappertransnote)

-- The values might not always be correctly identified by the detection algorithm.
+- The values might not be correctly identified by the detection algorithm.
 - The titles of the fields appearing on the clapper board are optimized to identify the most popular fields appearing on top of clapper boards.
-- Handwritten text or digital digits may not be correctly identified by the fields detection algorithm.
+- Handwritten text or digital digits might not be correctly identified by the fields detection algorithm.
 - The algorithm is optimized to identify fields' categories that appear horizontally.
-- The clapper board may not be detected if the frame is blurred or that the text written on it can't be identified by the human eye.
+- The clapper board might not be detected if the frame is blurred or that the text written on it can't be read by the human eye.
-- Empty fields’ values may lead to wrong fields categories.
+- Empty fields’ values might lead to wrong fields categories.

 ### [Sample code](#tab/clappersamplecode)